G10xy/Registro-Comuni-ISTAT/README.md

 This entire process is carried out at startup and repeated every midnight.

 The primary key is composed of what I consider to be the most important and necessary attributes to uniquely identify a municipality: the cadastral code, the name of the municipality, the name of the province, and the name of the region.
-(Sometimes a municipality changes its name or the reference province.
-Italy is a special country, perhaps even too much...)
+(Sometimes a municipality changes its name or the reference province.)

 To handle a composite primary key, I decided to create an IdClass, so that I can then perform the classic findById query by passing the object directly rather than having to write a lengthy query listing all the attributes.
 Furthermore, considering the possibility that this code may be executed in a redundant environment, in order to avoid concurrency issues on the same entity, I chose to explicitly combine pessimistic and optimistic locking.

-The API have been developed in order to be used both via REST and GraphQL paradigm
+The API have been developed in order to be used both via REST and GraphQL paradigm and gRPC framework.